 Pan Bouyoucas

-Pan Bouyoucas was born in Lebanon, of Greek parents, in 1946, and came to Canada in 1963.
+Pan Bouyoucas was born in 1946, in Lebanon of Greek parents, and came to Canada in 1963.
 After studies in architecture, in Montreal and New York City, he obtained a BFA (theatre and film) at Concordia University, and worked a few years as a film critic.
 He published his first novel in 1975.
-In 1977, he left on a 3-year journey across Europe and Greece.
+In 1977, he left on a three-year journey across Europe and Greece.
 When he returned to Montreal, he wrote mostly for the theatre, in English and French, as writer-in-residence at Centaur Theatre, then Théâtre d’Aujourd’hui.
-Since 1995, he has written six novels, a collection of short stories, and a book for children.
+His published work includes novels, short stories, and a book for children.

 Books by Pan Bouyoucas